top of page

 We will be working in the Kiisuhalli

 A unique, huge, echoing space with cold conditions in winter.
-The space is impressive and has an echo that lasts for several seconds!
+The space is impressive and has an echo that lasts for six seconds!

 Our plan is to play back field recordings and voice readings to record them within Kiisuhalli, as well as the mine tunnels- if allowed.